umarpir/umarpir.github.io/_posts/2018-10-31-welcome-to-massively-the-jekyll-theme0.md

 ---
 layout: post
-title:  "SoundWrite Full-stack web application"
+title:  "Learning Python...after Java"
-date:   2020-12-30
+date:   2021-04-11
-excerpt: "SoundWrite is an audiobook player that generates texts and allows annotation"
+excerpt: "Java vs python: is python really that easy?"
-image: "/images/soundwrite.png"
+image: "/images/javavspython.png"
 ---

 ## How to Use This Theme